 Final Thoughts on Incorporate.com

-Their packages are rather threadbare, lacking the add-ons that other companies offer, and they’re very overpriced.
+Their packages are rather minimal, lacking the add-ons that other companies offer, and they’re expensive.

 You will actually need to spend a whopping $385 extra per year just to get everything they advertise for their Essentials and Works formation packages and an extra $235 per year to access all the listed features for the Starter package.